moshiuramit/generator-stweb/README.md

 * ``grunt csslint`` CSS Linting
 * ``grunt htmllint`` W3c Validation requires java in your environment
 * ``grunt jshint`` Javascript Linting

+#### FAQ:

+I have started my server then I added a new myfirst.jade inside jade folder.
+But its not showing up in browser?

+>Grunt triggers compilation if changes are made to existing files.
+As you have created a new file it wont compile.
+You have to re-run the server.
+Press **ctrl+c** twice and then execute ```$grunt server```.

+I have a quick change need to be done in test.html.
+Should i edit the specific html file?

+>NO. All html files are being converted from jade template file.
+Any small or big changes has to be made in jade. jade syntax [Visit](http://jade-lang.com)

 Big thanks to Yeoman and all the contributors.
 Check the contents in package.json for all required packages.